-Airway Clearance Techniques: Positive Expiratory Pressure
+Airway Clearance Techniques:Positive Expiratory Pressure

-Airway clearance techniques are an essential part of management for people with CF. Performing regular airway clearance helps loosen the thick sticky mucus from the airways.
+Airway clearance is an essential part of the treatment routine people with CF. Performing regular airway clearance helps loosen the thick sticky mucus from the airways so it can be cleared more easily with huffing and coughing.